 - Burst of Life – No interaction

-So how do these changes affect the ranking of the traits?
+So how drastically do these changes affect the ranking of the traits?
 Not much.
-We still suggest using QuestionablyEpic Live to compare your Azerite, as it is up to date with the Rising Mist changes.
+We still suggest using QuestionablyEpic Live to compare your Azerite gear, as it is now updated with the Rising Mist changes.

 - Mist Wrap or Chi Burst